2 days In centre:

-He is a long-established Autodesk Certified Instructor (ACI), a capacity in which he has taught NavisWorks, Revit and BIM to thousands of professionals, including Architects, Structural Engineers and Mechanical Engineers, for over 20 years.
+He is a long-established Autodesk Certified Instructor (ACI), a capacity in which he has taught thousands of professionals, including Architects, Structural Engineers and Mechanical Engineers, for over 20 years.

-Martin is the author of the McCann’s BIM Guides series of published training manuals.
+Martin is the author of the McCann’s BIM Guides series of published Revit training manuals.

 Getting started with NavisWorks